Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Introduction

-Against this background, this work makes a unique contribution as the first systematic attempt to quantify the scientific impact of LXCat through a large scale NLP driven analysis of nearly 400 full-text articles citing three foundational LXCat publications~\cite{pancheshnyi2012lxcat, pitchford2017lxcat, carbone2021data}.
-Moving beyond simple citation counts, our framework integrates chemical entity recognition, database mention extraction, author affiliations, LTP solver mentions, and topic modeling to capture how LXCat data are used, which species and databases are most referenced, and how usage patterns have evolved over time.
+To address this gap, we propose a domain-informed, NLP-driven framework for full-text scientometric analysis that integrates generic language processing, domain-specific scientific knowledge, and scientometric analysis to derive infrastructure-centric indicators of scholarly usage.
+Against this background, this work makes a unique contribution as the first systematic attempt to evaluate the scientific impact of LXCat through a large scale NLP driven analysis of nearly 400 full-text articles citing three foundational LXCat publications~\cite{pancheshnyi2012lxcat, pitchford2017lxcat, carbone2021data}.
+Moving beyond simple citation counts, our framework integrates domain-specific chemical entity extraction, database mention extraction, author affiliations, LTP solver mentions, and topic modeling to capture how LXCat data are used, which species and databases are most referenced, and how usage patterns have evolved over time.
 This approach uncovers patterns of gas usage linked to specific databases and BOLSIG+ solver, temporal shifts in modeling priorities, and country level usage and other important insights that would otherwise remain invisible.
-The proposed framework is scalabale and transferable for evaluating open scientific data platforms more broadly.
-The complete source code for the implemented pipeline and metadata described in this paper are available on \href{https://github.com/nirmalshah20519/LXCat-impact-analysis}{GitHub}.
+The proposed framework is designed to be transferable to other scientific domains through the incorporation of appropriate domain-specific knowledge layers.
+The complete source code for the implemented pipeline and metadata described in this paper are available on \href{https://github.com/nirmalshah20519/LXCat-impact-analysis}{GitHub}.\\

+The key contributions of this work are as follows.\\ I) We propose a domain-informed, full-text scientometric framework by integrating established NLP techniques with domain-specific scientific knowledge to generate infrastructure-centric scientometric indicators from full-text publications for assessing the scholarly usage and impact of research infrastructures beyond conventional metadata-based indicators. \\ II) We demonstrate the framework through a comprehensive case study of the LXCat open-access platform, illustrating how domain specific scientific knowledge can be integrated with NLP to recover infrastructure usage patterns embedded in scientific publications.\\ III) We provide an open-source implementation of the complete full-text scientometric analysis pipeline to promote reproducibility, facilitate community validation, and support future adaptation of the framework to other scientific domains and research infrastructures.